Strong cohomological rigidity of toric varieties: Introduction

 A \emph{toric variety} is a normal algebraic variety of complex dimension $\ell$ with an action of the algebraic torus $(\C^\ast)^\ell$ having an open dense orbit.
 A typical example of a non-singular complete toric variety is the projective space $\CP^\ell$ of complex dimension $\ell$ with the standard action of $(\C^\ast)^\ell$.

-The \emph{cohomological rigidity problem} for toric varieties asks whether two non-singular complete toric varieties are diffeomorphic or not if their cohomology rings are isomorphic as graded rings.
-Although the cohomology ring is known to be a weak invariant even under homotopy equivalence, no example providing the negative answer to the problem has been found yet.
-On the contrary, many results support the affirmative answers to the problem.
+The \emph{cohomological rigidity problem} for toric varieties poses the question as to whether two non-singular complete toric varieties are diffeomorphic if their cohomology rings are isomorphic as graded rings.
+Although a cohomology ring is known to be a weak invariant even under homotopy equivalence, no example able to refute the problem has been found yet.
+On the contrary, many results have been produced in support of the affirmative answers to the problem.
+One of the remarkable results on this topic is that two non-singular complete toric varieties with second Betti number $2$ (or Picard number $2$) are diffeomorphic if and only if their cohomology rings are isomorphic as graded rings, see \cite{ch-ma-su10b}.
 We refer the reader to a survey paper \cite{ch-ma-su11} on this problem.
-One of remarkable results on this topic is that two non-singular complete toric varieties with second Betti number $2$ (or Picard number $2$) are diffeomorphic if and only if their cohomology rings are isomorphic as graded rings (see \cite{ch-ma-su10b}).

-On the other hand, one can ask a stronger version of the cohomological rigidity problem for toric varieties as follows.
+On the other hand, it is possible to pose a stronger version of the cohomological rigidity problem for toric varieties as follows.
 Throughout this paper, $H^\ast(X)$ denotes the integral cohomology ring of a topological space $X$.

 \begin{SCRPT} Let $M$ and $M'$ be non-singular complete toric varieties.
-If $\varphi$ is a graded ring isomorphism from $H^\ast(M)$ to $H^\ast(M')$, is there a diffeomorphism which induces the isomorphism $\varphi$? \end{SCRPT}
+If $\varphi$ is a graded ring isomorphism from $H^\ast(M)$ to $H^\ast(M')$, does a diffeomorphism capable of inducing the isomorphism $\varphi$ exist? \end{SCRPT}